Refill Not Landfill

 - 3,125,000 tons of CO2 emissions were generated.

-Each year, we use nearly 1,500 single-use grocery bags.
+Each year, Americans use nearly 365 single-use grocery bags per person.
 Only 1% of plastic grocery bags are recycled.
-Keep a couple bags in your vehicle and bring your own bag next time you go shopping.
+Keep a couple of bags in your vehicle and bring your own bag next time you go shopping.